Lyna Khoudri: Upcoming projects

 In June 2023, it was announced that Khoudri will collaborate again with The Three Musketeers director Martin Bourboulon in a television series for Apple TV+ titled Carême, about the world's first celebrity chef, Marie-Antoine Carême, starring Benjamin Voisin in the title role and Khoudri as Henriette, Carême's lover.

 In 2024, Khoudri starred in the short film An Urban Allegory, co-directed by Alice Rohrwacher and JR.

 In April 2024, it was announced that Khoudri will voice the female lead in the French-Belgian animated film In Waves, the feature directorial debut of Phuong Mai Nguyen.

 In May 2024, Khoudri joined Martin Bourboulon's Afghanistan evacuation drama In The Hell of Kabul: 13 Days, 13 Nights.

 In August 2024, Khoudri joined Mélissa Drigeard's Le Gang des Amazones.

 In 2025, Khoudri will star in Tarik Saleh's political thriller Eagles of the Republic. opposite Fares Fares.

 Other work

 Khoudri has been a brand ambassador for the French fashion house Chanel since 2022, after having collaborated with the brand since 2020, following their first collaboration for the 2020 César Awards Revelations.
 Khoudri made her catwalk debut during Chanel 2022/23 Cruise show in Monte Carlo, Monaco on 5 May 2022.

+Personal life

+Khoudri began dating French international football player Karim Benzema in 2025, making their relationship public at the Cannes Film Festival.
+The couple married later that year, in July, in Corsica.